-Since 2007, Gartner has assessed the OMS market as it helps energy utility clients that are seeking solutions to improve their emergency network restoration processes.
-Initially, we were using the Magic Quadrant as the appropriate vendor position framework for the OMS market, which was exhibiting characteristics of a mature market, with multiple consumer off-the-shelf (COTS) product offerings.
-In 2011, we decided to switch vendor-positioning assessment to a different framework — the Gartner MarketScope.
-We selected this framework not only to capture changes in customer buying criteria, but more importantly to indicate that the OMS market is disappearing as a stand-alone software category.
-This is because we see trends among utilities to incorporate emergency restoration processes in an emerging utility software product — advanced distribution management systems (ADMSs), which automate "normal operation" distribution management activities and storm-related emergency restoration management activities into a single software solution.
+Since 2007, Gartner has assessed the OMS market to help our clients that are seeking solutions to improve their emergency network restoration processes.
+Initially, we used the Gartner Magic Quadrant as the appropriate vendor position framework as multiple commercial off-the-shelf (COTS) OMS product offerings developed.
+In 2011, we switched to a different framework — the Gartner MarketScope.
+We selected this framework not only to capture changes in customer buying behavior, but, more importantly, to indicate that the OMS market is diminishing as a stand-alone software category.
+We see a continuing trend among utility buyers to seek an integrated solution incorporating emergency restoration processes into an emerging utility software product — advanced distribution management systems (ADMSs).
+These products tend to consolidate normal operation distribution management and storm-related emergency restoration management activities into a single software solution.
 As a result, this is the last year we are formally evaluating vendor positioning for OMSs as a stand-alone utility IT application market.
 Going forward, OMS functionalities will be evaluated within the ADMS vendor evaluation process.

-One of the key requirements for successful OMS implementation is access to an accurate network connectivity model that reflects the actual distribution network topology, from the distribution substation to each customer connection point.
+Successful OMS implementation requires an accurate network connectivity model that reflects the actual distribution network topology, from the distribution substation to each customer connection point.
 OMSs contain an outage determination engine, which is usually based on a network-tracing schema that lets customer outage calls automatically roll up to common protective devices, as the most likely device that operated, so that field operations staffs can manage the fastest, safest and most effective responses.

-OMS products currently offered on the market support a number of functions, such as:
+OMS products currently offered on the market support a number of standard functions, such as: